 How to support someone bereaved by suicide

-Amy* was just 21 years old when her close childhood friend Lydia* took her own life two years ago.
+Amy* was just 21 years old when her close childhood friend Lydia* took her own life three years ago.
 "I went through so many different feelings and emotions - complete grief and sadness, mixed with anger and guilt," she explains.

 "Obviously you feel that grief, loss and sadness when you lose anybody, but it was worse as she was so young, with her whole life ahead of her.
 I was constantly asking myself 'what if …?' and I was angry that she'd made this choice, and left her family and friends in this situation," she adds.

 "It felt wrong to be angry, but it was an overwhelming feeling, and it was reassuring to know others felt like this too.
 Rightly or wrongly though, I also felt angry towards her family and her university friends because they all knew what was going on and how vulnerable she was, yet she was left by herself.
 I wish I had known and could have done something," Amy says.

 Bereavement with the volume turned up